aimms/documentation/webui/data-coloring-and-palettes.rst

 Modifying the default 16 colors
 +++++++++++++++++++++++++++++++
-The 16 default colors are specified as color references, part of the regular list of *themable properties* (also see :ref:`Theming <theming>`.
+The 16 default colors are specified as color references, part of the regular list of *themable properties* (also see :ref:`Theming <webui_theming>`).
 Their specification is not done by means of the usual RGB-values, but as separate HSL-values: hue, saturation and lightness.
 This was done to be able to apply the calculations needed for the transparency index palette and because the origin of the original colors is also a mostly mathematical rotation of hue, saturation and lightness to achieve the goals.

 You will find 16 of the following 'triplets' (not counting the preview) for theming.
 Please also read the hints within the file itself.